New Leaders Steer UH Seidman Cancer Center's Breast Program into the Future

 Drs.
 Amin and Montero lead a multidisciplinary approach to breast cancer, with a robust weekly breast tumor conference where clinical trials are discussed.
 This comprehensive program includes:

-- Breast sub-specialty expertise in radiation oncology – Led by Drs.
-Eleanor Harris and Janice Lyons
+- Breast sub-specialty expertise in radiation oncology – Led by Dr. Janice Lyons

 - A robust high-risk breast program with the Center for Breast Cancer Prevention, which crafts a personalized plan for each patient and comprehensive evaluation of their risk including family history and environmental exposure, plus a high-risk tumor board - Led by Heidi Goodwin, CNP

 - A highly skilled breast-trained radiologist team - Led by Dr. Holly Marshall